k8-g/T1A2-Portfolio/README.md

 - As well as having alt text, some images have a hoverable tooltop explaining to the user what the picture is of.
 See [Project 02](https://k8g-portfolio.netlify.app/pages/project02) for example.

 **Hover Behaviours**
 - Allows the user to see when they are hovering over an interactable button or link.
 This is used in both navigation bars, as well as the buttons on About and Contact pages, and all links included on every page.
+There is also a hover reaction when hovering over the different projects and blogs in the Projects overview page and Blogs overview page.

 ## Screenshots